Kwapis Lab Members

 principal investigator; The Paul Berg Early Career Professor in the Biological Sciences

-She is currently an Assistant Professor in the Department of Biology at Penn State where her lab studies the role of epigenetic and molecular mechanisms in long-term memory formation, storage, and updating with emphasis on understanding how these mechanisms change in the aging brain.
+She is currently an Associate Professor in the Department of Biology at Penn State where her lab studies the role of epigenetic and molecular mechanisms in long-term memory formation, storage, and updating with an emphasis on understanding how these mechanisms change in the aging brain.
+Learn more about Janine here.

 Contact: jlk855@psu.edu